List of Dexter characters: Blessing Kamara

 Blessing Kamara is Dexter's landlord and a rideshare driver.
-He met Dexter by driving him to the impound lot and gave him pointers on how to be a rideshare driver.
-Blessing also gave Dexter an apartment to live in and became friends with the family.
+He meets Dexter by driving him to the impound lot and gives him pointers on how to be a good rideshare driver.
+Blessing also gives Dexter an apartment to live in and becomes friends with the family.
 Blessing struggles to cope with his mother's death, yelling at his daughter Joy's boyfriend in front of Dexter.
-Blessing apologizes to Dexter for this and explains his troubled past as a child soldier until his mother rescued him.
+Blessing apologizes to Dexter for this and explains his troubled past as a child soldier in the Sierra Leonean Revolutionary United Front until his mother rescued him.
 When Dexter tells Joy about this, Blessing confronts him and gets angry, but when Dexter apologizes, he forgives him.